grummerd/inkscape-kids-tutorial-sundown-sky/README.md

 ![inkscape path menu](src/inkscape-tutorial-path-menu.png "Inkscape Path tools we will use")

 - Use (Path) `Difference` between two objects to cut piece out of the first object.
 We make a patch.
-And use the patch to tear a that piece out of the sky rectangle
+And use the patch to tear a piece out of the sky rectangle
-- Use (Path) `Union` to make repairs.
-When we cut too much out
+- Oh no!
+Cut too much!
+Use (Path) `Union` to make repairs

 - `Object to Path` We are mainly working with path, not objects.
-Only exception, when needing to [fix a mistake](https://github.com/grummerd/inkscape-kids-tutorial-sundown-sky#undo-mistakes "fixing mistakes")
+Only exception, when needing to [fix a mistake](#undo-mistakes "fixing mistakes")

 ## Duration
 A kid should be able to complete this tutorial, with the assistance of a teacher, within 30 minutes to an 1 hour.
 Teacher should show a kid once or twice and then let them repeat cutting out pieces from the rectangle.
 Don't worry if the kid can't complete it to perfection.